 - 1.1.1 Australian Accounting Standard AASB 1056 Superannuation Entities (AASB 1056) specifies the requirements for the general purpose financial statements of superannuation entities.
-The standard applies to annual reporting periods beginning on or after 1 July 2016 although early adoption is permitted. - 1.1.2 Whilst Members do not have an explicit role under AASB 1056, they are likely to play a prominent role in providing key pieces of information used in the construction of the financial statements.
-This Practice Guideline considers the actuarial tasks that may be undertaken when preparing financial statements under AASB 1056. - 1.1.3 References to AASB 1056 are to the version of the standard issued by the Australian Accounting Standard Board in June 2014. - 1.1.4 Members' attention is drawn to clause 1.1.2 of Practice Guideline 199.01 (Prescribed Actuarial Advice Reporting).
+The standard applies to annual reporting periods beginning on or after 1 July 2016 although early adoption was permitted. - 1.1.2 Whilst Members do not have an explicit role under AASB 1056, they may play a prominent role in providing key pieces of information used in the construction of the financial statements.
+This Practice Guideline considers the actuarial tasks that may be undertaken when preparing financial statements under AASB 1056. - 1.1.3 References to AASB 1056 are to the version of the standard issued by the Australian Accounting Standard Board in June 2014. - 1.1.4 Work performed under this Practice Guideline is designated as an Applicable Service.
+As such, the Member's attention is directed towards the requirements of Practice Guideline 1 (General Actuarial Practice). - 1.1.5 This version of the Practice Guideline updates the first version (issued September 2016) to incorporate additional conformance changes to align with the Institute's new Code (effective 31 March 2020) and to remove some guidance from Section 6 that is no longer relevant.